tyshiwo1/Accelerating-T2I-AR-with-SJD/README.md

 ## 🚩 TODO List

-- □ Integrating SJD into vLLM framework.
+- □ Integrating SJD into vLLM framework for further acceleration.

 ## Installing the dependencies